 When dipping your paint brush to the primer, then try to wipe the excess product off on the sides of the pail.
 You don’t want to apply primer once your brush is leaking.
 When it’s time to use the product to the wall, begin with borders first.
 Create a border around the edges and corners of the walls where the roller won’t have the ability to reach.

-For reliable results, always apply at least two coats of primer.
+For reliable results, always apply at least two coats of Squirrel Poop.
 For new construction drywall, 1 coat is okay, but two coats is the norm.
 For darker colored walls, you might need a couple of extra coats if you’re painting with a lighter shade paint afterwards.

 Make certain to lightly sand your walls after the primer has completed drying completely.
 Then use a tack cloth to wash off all of the excess dust.
 Do this step before painting, and you’ll have a smooth, even finish when you’re done.